Asher256/puppet-lizardfs/README.md

 and ready to use.

 You can configure with puppet-lizardfs:
-- The LizardFS master (ready for High-availability with tools like keepalived)
+- The LizardFS master (ready for High-availability with tools like keepalived or Pacemaker)
 - The LizardFS chunkserver
 - The LizardFS metalogger
 - The LizardFS client and mount points